Cabinet secretary: Japan

 In Japan the office of Chief cabinet secretary has been made into a ministerial post, being held by a member of the House of Representatives.
 This is unusual, as most countries give the position to a civil servant.
 The chief cabinet secretary performs much the same role as other cabinet secretaries; however, he or she is responsible for overseeing the administrative operations of Cabinet, and presiding over the Cabinet Secretariat.
 The post has the added function of being the government's chief press secretary.

 New Zealand

 In New Zealand the Cabinet Secretary is part of the Department of the Prime Minister and Cabinet, which provides assistance, coordination, and advice.
 The Cabinet Secretary also serves as Clerk of the Executive Council, the formal body on which Cabinet rests.
 The office of Cabinet Secretary is somewhat anomalous, by New Zealand standards, in that it is partly autonomous from the department to which it belongs.
 The role does not, however, have the broad powers given to its British equivalent – for example, authority over the civil service is held by the State Services Commissioner, a separate official.

 Pakistan

 In Pakistan the Cabinet Secretary is a senior civil servant who is responsible for running the Cabinet Division.

+Saint Kitts and Nevis

+In 2015, Josephine Huggins was appointed the country's first female cabinet secretary.